 If a pupil has previously been identified as having SEN, early contact with parents is made and SEN records are requested.
-An Individual Education Plan (IEP) will be drawn up for any pupil with a special educational need who requires additional support, which should be adhered to by all teachers.
+Teaching strategies to support pupils with particular learning conditions are made available to all teachers.
+Where necessary, an additional list of teaching strategies tailored to the individual will be drawn up for any pupil with a special educational need who requires additional support.
+These specific strategies will be shared with the pupil and their parents, and will be employed by their teachers.